-Tags are keywords characterizing the references.
-Some tags are downloaded automatically with the references, but you can also add tags manually.
-These tags can, of course, be used for topics, but you can also use "workflow tags" (to-read, to-assess), methodology tags, evaluation tags (seminal).
+Tags are keywords that characterise the references.
+Some tags are automatically downloaded with the references, but you can also add tags manually.
+These tags can be used for topics, of course, but you can also use "workflow tags" (to-read, to-assess), methodology tags, evaluation tags ("seminal", for example).
 You can tag references, but also attached files or notes.

 It is not recommended to keep the tags that are automatically downloaded.
-Each source has its own keyword system, so there will not be any logic in your tags.
-To deactivate the automatic downloading of tags, menu Edit -> Preferences -> General and uncheck "Automatically tag items with keywords and subject headings".
+Each source has its own keyword system, so there will not be any logic to your tags.
+To disable the automatic download of tags, go to the Preferences menu -> General and uncheck "Automatically tag items with keywords and subject headings".
 You can delete all these automatic tags by clicking on the little small triangle next to the coloured squares at the bottom right of the tabs pane.

-To assign a tag to several references at once, select them and drag them onto the tag you want to use, at the bottom of the left pane.
+To apply a tag to several references at once, select them and drag them onto the desired tag at the bottom of the left pane.

-If some tags are particularly useful to you (especially the workflow tags or the evaluation tags), you can assign them colours (by right-clicking on the tag and selecting Assign Color) and a little coloured square will help you to identify the references with these tags.
+If some tags are particularly useful to you (especially the workflow tags or the evaluation tags), you can assign colours to them (by right-clicking on the tag and selecting Assign Color) and a small coloured square will help you to identify the references with these tags.
 There are nine different colours, so you can use this function for nine tags.